Black Lives Matter

 This will be an ongoing journey.
 As a first step we commit to reviewing our statements on equality and inclusivity, our HR guidance, and our staff training programme.
 As part of this we will arrange unconscious bias training for all staff.

-As we begin to make our way in the post-coronavirus landscape, we will continue to implement measures to ensure we promote an organisational culture that is not only diverse and inclusive but actively anti-racist.
+As we continue to make our way in the post-coronavirus landscape, we will continue to implement measures to ensure we promote an organisational culture that is not only diverse and inclusive but actively anti-racist.
 We know that we have a voice in our community; we also want to listen; we are willing to learn.